0xdefaceme/whitepaper/README.md

 behind, there is also a significant lack in accountability.
 Who's to blame for the loss of user funds?
 The attacker?
 The contract owner?

-Hence as all participants lose when contracts are attacked, we conclude this to be a zero-sum game.
+Hence as the stolen ETH is essentially taken out of circulation, we conclude the situation to be a negative-sum game.
 It is at this point that we introduce 0xdeface.
 0xdeface or EIP-XXXX is a standard to settle vulnerable smart contracts fairly in favor of users and developers.
 Auditors confidentially submit disclosures to 0xdeface.
 Contract owners review disclosures.
 Do auditor and contract owner agree that a critical vulnerability has been found, then a contract can be settled fairly by returning its users' funds.
 Auditors get rewarded with a bounty held in escrow by 0xdeface's Negotiator.
 0xdeface's goal is to make attacking Ethereum smart contracts a positive-sum game.

 ## Overview